khairalanam/Money_Advisor/README.md

 # Money_Advisor

-This is a full fledged application coded in Python to track your expenses, budget and savings.
+This is a full fledged program coded in Python to track your expenses, budget and savings.
 This program asks users to input data related to finances like budget, expenditure, savngs, basics, tax etc.

 ## Motivation
 * This is the first time I am actually going to commit to a project for something useful, unlike the previous projects that were only coded for learning purposes.